Horace Walpole: Grand Tour: 1739–1741

 Walpole went on the Grand Tour with Gray, but as Walpole recalled in later life: "We had not got to Calais before Gray was dissatisfied, for I was a boy, and he, though infinitely more a man, was not enough to make allowances".

 They left Dover on 29 March and arrived at Calais later that day.
 They then travelled through Boulogne, Amiens and Saint-Denis, arriving at Paris on 4 April.
 Here they met many aristocratic Englishmen.
-In early June they left Paris for Reims, then in September going to Dijon, Lyon, Dauphiné, Savoy, Aix-les-Bains, Geneva, and then back to Lyons.
+In early June they left Paris for Reims, then in September going to Dijon, Lyon, Dauphiné, Savoy, Aix-les-Bains, Geneva, and then back to Lyon.